MylesDev/docs/pages/cloud/storage/backup/product.en-us.md

 <div id="customProductIndex">

-<p>Explore our solutions, which will help you manage your backups of Private Cloud services.</p>
+<p>Explore our solutions, which will help you manage your backups of Hosted Private Cloud services.</p>

 </div>